python-websockets/websockets/docs/topics/keepalive.rst

   than the client can accept.

-The latency measured during the last exchange of Ping and Pong frames is available in the :attr:`~legacy.protocol.WebSocketCommonProtocol.latency` attribute.
-Alternatively, you can measure the latency at any time with the :attr:`~legacy.protocol.WebSocketCommonProtocol.ping` method.
+The latency measured during the last exchange of Ping and Pong frames is available in the :attr:`~asyncio.connection.Connection.latency` attribute.
+Alternatively, you can measure the latency at any time with the :attr:`~asyncio.connection.Connection.ping` method.